Extending the symbolic method in enumerative combinatorics. I: Series and generating functions in

+The first equality follows from Theorem~\ref{thm_abel3}.
+The second equality follows from the assumptions.
+The third equality follows from the arithmetic of functional limits and from the fact that, due to the assumptions, neither of the limits on the right side is $0$ (so we do not have product $0\cdot(+\infty)$ or $(+\infty)\cdot0$ when the arithmetic of functional limits does not apply).
+The last fourth equality follows from Theorem~\ref{thm_abel3}. \eproof

-Proposition~\ref{prop_Abel1} for $n=2$ and item~1 of Proposition~\ref{prop_bezAbel1} are incomparable.
-The former assumes only conditional convergence, but for all three series.
-The latter assumes stronger absolute convergence, but only for two series.
-Another variant of the proposition is due to Franz (Franciszek) Mertens (1840--1927).
+Proposition~\ref{prop_Abel1} for $n=2$ and part~1 of Proposition~\ref{prop_bezAbel1} are incomparable.
+In the former, we assume only conditional convergence, but for all three series.
+In the latter, we assume the stronger absolute convergence, but only for two series.
+Another version of the product identity is due to F.~Mertens.